A Nonparametric Approach with Marginals for Modeling Consumer Choice: An exact characterization for MDM and its implications

 \begin{theorem}[Relationship between MDM and RUM] Suppose that $\mathcal{S}$ is a collection of assortments formed over $n$ products.
-Then the following hold: \begin{itemize} \item[a)] When $n = 2,$ the choice probabilities represented by RUM and MDM coincide; when $n = 3,$ the collection of choice probabilities represented by MDM is subsumed by that of RUM; and when $n \geq 4,$ there exist choice probabilities over $\cS$ that can be represented by both RUM and MDM and neither models subsume the other: specifically, there exist assortment collections $\cS$ such that $\pmdm(\cS) \not\subset \prum(\cS)$ and $\prum(\cS) \not\subset \pmdm(\cS).$ \item[b)] If the assortment collection $\cS$ is either nested or laminar, then the corresponding choice probabilities over $\cS$ represented by MDM, RUM, and the class of regular models enjoy the following equivalence regardless of $n:$ $\prum(\cS) = \textnormal{closure}\big(\pmdm(\cS)\big) = \preg(\cS).$ \end{itemize} \end{theorem}
+Then the following hold: \begin{itemize} \item[a)] When $n = 2,$ the choice probabilities represented by RUM and MDM coincide; when $n = 3,$ the collection of choice probabilities represented by MDM is subsumed by that of RUM; and when $n \geq 4,$ there exist choice probabilities over $\cS$ that can be represented by both RUM and MDM and neither models subsume the other: specifically, there exist assortment collections $\cS$ such that $\pmdm(\cS) \not\subset \prum(\cS)$ and $\prum(\cS) \not\subset \pmdm(\cS).$ \item[b)] If the assortment collection $\cS$ is either nested or laminar, then the corresponding choice probabilities over $\cS$ represented by MDM, RUM, and the class of regular models enjoy the following equivalence regardless of $n:$ $\prum(\cS) = \textnormal{closure}\big(\pmdm(\cS)\big) = \preg(\cS).$ \end{itemize} \end{theorem} { The key observation for Theorem \ref{thm:mdm-rum-relation} a) is that MDM does not necessarily satisfy the Block and Marschak conditions \citep{block1959random}, which are necessary for RUM, while RUM does not necessarily satisfy Lemma \ref{Regularity} b).
+Moreover, MNL is a special case of both MDM and RUM.
+To understand why Theorem \ref{thm:mdm-rum-relation} b) holds, note that $\preg(\cS) \subseteq \preg(\cS)^\prime$ with